laurabolwell/gwent-paddleboarders/README.md

 # GWENT PADDLEBOARDERS

-⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

-Milestone Project 1 - User-Centric Frontend Development
+### Milestone Project 1 - User-Centric Frontend Development

 The project is a website for a social group of paddleboarders based in South Wales.
 The group originally started as a Facebook group, but has rapidly grown to over 1400 members and as a result the important information about paddleboarding meet-ups is becoming lost in the general chat on the page.